24

 4. Take a Closer Look at the Body and Mind

-The Medical Museion invites you to explore the body and mind through its interesting and thought-provoking exhibitions.
+The Medical Museion invites you to explore the body and mind through its fascinating and thought-provoking exhibitions.

 In the Psychiatry Room, you can dive into the history of psychiatry and see straitjackets, a convulsion bed, and a device for electroshock.
-You’re also encouraged to ponder questions like what the psyche is and when social deviation becomes pathological.
+You’re also encouraged to ponder questions such as what the psyche is and when social deviation becomes pathological?

 The Kintsugi exhibition focuses on the marks life leaves on our bodies and how medicine and technology help repair us after injuries and breakdowns.
 You can see both historical and contemporary examples of body repairs.